Araffe/araffe.github.io/AWS Fundamentals.md

 [Part 9:](https://adamraffe.com/2019/02/20/aws-fundamentals-part-9-elastic-block-store/) **Elastic Block Store** - EBS is the AWS block storage service.

 [Part 10:](https://adamraffe.com/2019/02/20/aws-fundamentals-part-10-aws-cli/) **Using the AWS CLI** - find out more about using the CLI to more quickly and reliably access your AWS services.

+[Part 11:](https://adamraffe.com/2019/03/23/aws-fundamentals-part-11-cloudformation/) **AWS Cloudformation** - learn how to use infrastructure as code to deploy your resources inside AWS.